premiere-sh/.github/profile/README.md

 All submissions, including submissions by project members, require review.
 For this purpose, GitHub pull requests will be used.
 Fork or clone the repo and set up a branch on per-feature basis.
+Once ready, submit a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)

 For example, in order to add a feature of sign up with other socials, please create a branch `socials-sign-up`.